 any other information requested.

-Section 202G of ITAA 1936 requires an investment body that keeps the whole or part of the information it is obliged to give to the Commissioner on a computer system, to supply this information to the Commissioner in a manner and form that is in accordance with the specifications set out by the Commissioner.
+Section 202G of the ITAA 1936 requires an investment body that keeps the whole or part of the information it is obliged to give to the Commissioner on a computer system, to supply this information to the Commissioner in a manner and form that is in accordance with the specifications set out by the Commissioner.

 This specification sets out the manner and form in which AIIR data is to be supplied.
 Investment bodies must lodge an AIIR with the ATO within four months of the end of the financial year to which it relates, that is by 31 October, or within such further time as the Commissioner, by written notice given to the investment body, allows.